 Little blue penguins

-By day little blue penguins are out at sea fishing and feeding.
-They come ashore under cover of darkness.
+By day little penguins are out at sea fishing and feeding.
+They come ashore under the cover of darkness.
 They can be very noisy when pairing up and sorting out nests.
-When they are ready to breed young birds often settle just metres away from where they were raised.
+When they are ready to breed, young birds often settle just metres away from where they were raised.
 Once settled in an area they seldom move away.

 Adult penguin returns to two chicks